christophercliff/caisson/README.md

 ## Deploy your static website to the cloud

-Caisson is a *pluggable* cloud deployment utility.
+Caisson is a *pluggable* cloud deployment utility for static websites.
 It aims to make it easy to deploy a static website to the cloud services you already use.
-You pay the service providers, but Caisson handles the moving parts for free.

 ## Usage

 Provisioning operations are bundled into plugins and can be mixed and matched as needed.
-For example, you can provision an S3 bucket and upload your build directory to it using:
+For example, you can provision an S3 bucket and upload your build directory:

 ```js
 var caisson = Caisson.create()